 The CAI consists of two divisions: the oversight division and the adjudication division.

-The main functions of the CAI's oversight division are to 1) oversee the carrying out of the Quebec Private Sector Act and Quebec Access Act and 2) ensure compliance with and promotion of the principles of access to documents and the protection of personal information.
+The main functions of the CAI's oversight division are to oversee the carrying out of the Quebec Private Sector Act and Quebec Access Act, and to ensure compliance with and promotion of the principles of access to documents and the protection of personal information.

 To that end, the CAI can inquire into the application of the Quebec Private Sector Act and Quebec Access Act and the degree to which these laws are observed.
-These investigations can be made on its own initiative or following a complaint from an interested person.
+These investigations can be made on its own initiative or following a complaint from any person.

 At the end of the investigation, after giving to the enterprise or to the public body an opportunity to submit written observations, the CAI may: